daisy/pipeline/modules/scripts/zedai-to-pef/index.md

 @import url('http://www.daisy.org/pipeline/modules/braille/zedai-to-pef/css/reset.css');
 ~~~

 To change which default CSS is applied, use the `default-stylesheet` option as in the [advanced example](#example-running-from-command-line) above.
-Valid choices are [bana.css](../resources/css/bana.css) and [ueb.css](../resources/css/ueb.css).
-This is not meant to be a complete list, the idea is to eventually have stylesheets for each braille formatting standard.
-In fact, `bana.css` and `ueb.css` are currently only stubs, we are hoping for contributions from people who are more familiar with these standards.
+The idea is to eventually have stylesheets for every braille formatting standard.
+We are hoping for contributions from people who are more familiar with the standards.

 #### Example 1: Sections and headings